 - nerve damage

-- weak bones, a condition that doctors call osteoporosis
+- weak bones, or osteoporosis

 - people in the early stages of HIV

-- women who are pregnant or breastfeeding
+- people who are pregnant

-- people with AIDS (the late stage of HIV)
+- people living with AIDS

 - people with HIV-related infections or cancers

-These drugs can also reduce the risk of HIV-related complications, stop the virus from progressing, and help prevent further transmission.
+ART can reduce the risk of HIV-related complications, stop the virus from progressing, and help prevent further transmission.
 It can also increase a person’s quality of life and life expectancy.